GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/3_RNAseq.md

 ---

-## Group Exercise
+!!! question "Group Exercise"

     Now, let's work together in our groups to create an RNA-seq mapping and count script.

 ---

+!!! pied-piper "🎊"
-at this stage we have mastered the art of writing scripts, instead of running them on the commandline, let us now run them on HPC.
+    At this stage we have mastered the art of writing scripts, instead of running them on the commandline, let us now run them on HPC.